Pass system (Canadian history): The role of federal government officials (1879–1890s)

-Role of local Indian Agents
+Role of local Indian agents

-In the 1870s, the DIA put in place local Indian Agents to "ensure social control and social transformation of First Nations groups".
-In 1885, the power of the local Indian Agents was expanded giving them the authority as a justice of the peace in legal matters, as well as the right to confine Indigenous people to their reserves through the pass system.
-They already had the power "to recommend a Chief be removed from council and to force children either attend or to refuse a child to attend residential schools.
+In the 1870s, the DIA put in place local Indian agents to "ensure social control and social transformation of First Nations groups."
+In 1885, the power of the local Indian agents was expanded giving them the authority as a justice of the peace in legal matters, as well as the right to confine Indigenous people to their reserves through the pass system.
+They already had the power "to recommend a Chief be removed from council and to force children either attend or to refuse a child to attend residential schools."

 Resistance and post-rebellion

 In the mid-1880s in the Saskatchewan District of the North-West Territories, Treaty 6 Cree people led by Mistahimaskwa (Big Bear) (1825–1888) were facing starvation as bison herds disappeared.
 Big Bear rose up in frustration against the government, and protested treaty agreements.
 In five months in 1885, the Métis engaged in armed conflict with the Canadian government.
-These combined events are known as the North-West Resistance of 1885 —North-West Rebellion.
+These combined events are known as the North-West Rebellion.
 The armed response from the federal government ended the uprisings and discouraged others.
-After this unsuccessful North-West Resistance, the Canadian government faced little opposition to its expansion, the arrival of settlers, and the construction of the railway.
+After this unsuccessful rebellion, the Canadian government faced little opposition to its expansion, the arrival of settlers, and the construction of the railway.

 Reed, then Indian agent for the Saskatchewan region, asked Macdonald to restrict the movement of Indians and stressed that the security and well-being of the country and the white settlers was at risk.
 On March 26, 1885, the North-West Mounted Police (NWMP) Superintendent attempted to seize what he considered an important supply point.
 As a result of that confrontation, 12 men of the NWMP died and 11 were wounded.
 Five Metis and 1 Cree were also killed in the battle.

-In 1884 and 1885, the pass system emerged as Dewdney instructed the newly-formed North-West Mounted Police to "detain native leaders as they attempted to travel to meetings, breaking up gatherings where legal resistance and court challenges were being discussed, and [used] rations to squeeze the Plains peoples into submission".
+In 1884 and 1885, the pass system emerged as Dewdney instructed the newly formed North-West Mounted Police to "detain native leaders as they attempted to travel to meetings, breaking up gatherings where legal resistance and court challenges were being discussed, and [used] rations to squeeze the Plains peoples into submission".

-Following the 1885 Rebellion, Macdonald and his administration introduced the "most restrictive policies and legislation" with the goal of "breaking up the tribal system and assimilating First Nations people".
+Following the 1885 rebellion, Macdonald and his administration introduced the "most restrictive policies and legislation" with the goal of "breaking up the tribal system and assimilating First Nations people".
 Historian Sarah Carter described the pass system—"first initiated on a large scale" during the 1885 crisis—as the "most notorious of the post-1885 measures."

-In the post-Rebellion years, the eastern regions began to learn about how Plains Indigenous people were starving.
+In the post-rebellion years, the eastern regions began to learn about how Plains Indigenous people were starving.